 Effective communication and research skills appropriate to the discipline.
 Writing concentrates on memorandums, letters and business reports.
 Oral presentations address accounting issues and ethics.
 Research involves print and electronic media.
 Basic computer software will be used to generate reports.
-Pre- or corequisite: ACCT 317.
+Corequisite: ACCT 317.
 Fall and Spring.